Kyuu-Ji/htb-write-up/json/write-up-json.md

 ![Editing main method](json_dotnet-1.png)

-After pressing _Compile_ and then saving the file, the binary can be executed and it displays a windows with the credentials:
+After pressing _Compile_ and then saving the file, the binary can be executed and it displays a window with the credentials:

 ![Credentials after execution](json_dotnet-2.png)